gaogaotiantian/ColorFightAI/README.md

 * If you lose all your bases, you will lose immediately.
 All your cells will become empty cells.

 * You can build a base on any cell that you occupy using 60 energy.
+Building a base takes 30s and each player can only have 3 bases.
+You can't build a base if you are currently building one.

 ## How To Start